kiitdev/kiit-site/docs/foundations/kiit-result.md

 `Outcome<T>`, `Try<T>`, `Option<T>`, and `Validated<T>` are simply aliases on this one type, ensuring a consistent approach.
 Each just sets the error shape for its respective use case.

 A set of builder functions pick the right status for you: call `restricted()` for an unauthorized caller, `invalid()` for bad input, and so on, so the status matches the error without having to build one by hand.
-An optional `Action` can ride along too, recording which operation produced a result so a failure several layers deep is easy to trace back to its source.
+An optional `Action` can ride along too, recording which operation produced a result so a failure several layers deep is easy to identify.
 The same small, fixed vocabulary on every branch also makes code easier for a model to read or generate correctly, one predictable shape instead of a bespoke one per library.
 See [Philosophy](#philosophy) for the full rationale.

 <Spacer />